Basakrobhai/Medical-Care-Website/README.md

 ## Future Improvements

-- Conversion into a full web-based system using frameworks such as Flask or Django
 - Integration with a relational database (MySQL or PostgreSQL)
 - Improved authentication and security systems
 - Enhanced UI design and user experience improvements